segmentio/segment-docs/src/connections/sources/index.md

 ## What is a source?

-A Source is a website, server library, mobile SDK, or cloud application which can send data into Segment.
+A source is a website, server library, mobile SDK, or cloud application which can send data into Segment.
 It’s where your data originates.
-Add a Source to collect data to understand who your customers are and how they’re using your product.
+Add a source to collect data to understand who your customers are and how they’re using your product.
 Create a source for each website or app you want to track.
 While it's not required that you have a single source for each server, site, or app, you should create a source for each unique source of data.

 Each source you create has a write key, which is used to send data to that source.
 For example, to load [`analytics.js`, the Segment JavaScript library](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/) on your page, the snippet on the [Quickstart Guide](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/) includes: